Hugo Blanco (politician): Return to Peru

 After spending several years of exile in Sweden, Mexico and Chile he returned to Peru in 1978, was a founder of the Workers Revolutionary Party and was elected to parliament on a left-wing slate.

 In 1980 he was a presidential candidate in Peru, a Leftist Revolutionary Alliance formed to support him.
 He came in fourth out of sixteen candidates.
 In 1983 he accused General Clemente Noel, who was then the military chief of the Ayacucho region of murder.
 Because of this he was suspended from his seat until the end of the current session.

-He served in the Peruvian Senate as a representative of the Partido Unificado Mariateguista until 1992 because of Alberto Fujimori's "self-coup" and declaration of a state of emergency, after he received information that both the Peruvian Intelligence Police and by Shining Path had sentenced him to death.
-Together with two of his children and his wife, he fled to Mexico where he was granted asylum following.
+Blanco served in the Peruvian Senate as a representative of the Partido Unificado Mariateguista until 1992 because of Alberto Fujimori's "self-coup" and declaration of a state of emergency, after he received information that both the Peruvian Intelligence Police and Shining Path had sentenced him to death.
+Together with two of his children and his wife, he fled to Mexico where he was granted asylum following that.

 After the Healy Group stated that Joseph Hansen, George Novack and the Socialist Workers Party were aiding Joseph Stalin’s assassins, he signed a statement that refuted the allegations against them.

-Hugo Blanco is currently Director of a Cusco-based newspaper called Lucha Indígena (Indigenous Struggle), and a member of the editorial board of Sin Permiso.
+Hugo Blanco was Director of a Cusco-based newspaper called Lucha Indígena (Indigenous Struggle), and a member of the editorial board of Sin Permiso.

-He stated that today it is no longer logical to form a Trotskyist party.
-Today he believes in the Ideology of Zapatism.
+In a 2009 interview, Blanco said that, while he still called himself a Trotskyist, he did not think that it was any longer logical to form a Trotskyist party.
+He added that he also called himself a Zapatista.

-In 2008 he was arrested for the crime of “Violence and resisting authority" Many people and institutions demanded his liberation, and since he was not present at the date where the Incident happened, the authorities freed him.
+In 2008 he was arrested for the crime of “Violence and resisting authority".
+Many people and institutions demanded his liberation, and since he was not present at the date when the incident happened, the authorities freed him.

 Ecosocialism

-In 1991 Blanco published a text in which he described that the inhabitants of the town of Ilo and surrounding villages where defending their villages against pollution from the Southern Peru Copper corporation.
+In 1991 Blanco published an article about the struggle of inhabitants of the town of Ilo and surrounding villages against pollution from the Southern Peru Copper corporation.
 In 2008 he signed The Belem Ecosocialist Declaration.

 He said that he supports the workers of the Vestas Wind Turbine on the Isle of Wight who had occupied their factory.

 In 2010 during September and October he toured Britain.
 A group of green leftists organized lectures by him all over the country.

 He said that the current struggle of the indigenous people is not only socialistic but also ecological.
+He again toured England, speaking at several meetings, in February to March 2019.